appfast-io/docs/docs/BLOCKS/store-list.md

 title: Store List
 ---

-You can use this block to display a blank space on the screen.
-It can be used to add space between blocks.
+Store List is a block that allows you to display a list of stores on the screen.
+It uses the managed stores in the [Store Location plugin](../PLUGINS/store-location).

 ## Common Properties